 'And the Lord God (Hebrew YHWH-Elohim) said, "It is not good that man should be alone; I will make him a helper comparable to him."
 Out of the ground the Lord God formed every beast of the field and every bird of the air, and brought them to Adam to see what he would call them.
 And whatever Adam called each living creature, that was its name.
 So Adam gave names to all cattle, to the birds of the air, and to every beast of the field.
 But for Adam there was not found a helper comparable to him (NKJV).

 I love this story taken from the second account of creation given in the Book of Genesis in Chapter 2.
 God, YHWH-Elohim, has created a garden and has placed the newly created man with in it's boundaries.
 He then proceeds to instruct man, or Adam (Hebrew word for both man and earth), on which trees to eat from and which trees to avoid, in particular the tree of the knowledge of good and evil.
 After giving him his first lesson in 'bush tucker', YHWH-Elohim starts looking for a suitable partner for man.
 After parading each animal past Adam, which the man has the privilege of naming, no partner is found.
 And so the wise decision was made to create woman, a decision praised by heterosexual men ever since and one which has brought emotional balance to the human race.
+But I wonder, as the parade of animals went by, whether man and ape ever locked eyes and sensed that deep connection one gets today when we look deep into the eyes of our cousins within the hominid family.
+I think they did if the naming process outcome is anything to go by.
+For instance, orang-utan means 'person of the forest' and gorilla disturbingly means 'tribe of hairy women'.

 Besides the equally disturbing fact that we and gorillas share closely related pubic lice, there must have been many times through the eons when our ancestors looked at each other and shared a feeling of kinship.
 I've no doubt that they would have lived beside each other, lived with each other, adopted each other, and fought against each other, as we still see happening today.
 I felt such a kinship connection this afternoon when, while visiting the zoo, a gorilla and I locked eyes.
 While lazing around her enclosure with the others of her troupe, she looked over towards the fence where I was sitting and looked straight into my eyes before going back to what she was doing.
 And although I was just 'some random' amongst the daily crowd of staring hairless apes wearing funny sacks, I knew that I'd been seen.
+Sadly the lands where these great apes live are often places where human life is cheap, and hominid life is even cheaper.
+My fear is that if we don't do something soon we may lose our closest relatives, relatives that I believe, we have a God given duty to care for and protect.
+And once the 'people of the forest', 'the tribe of hairy women' and their chimp brethren are gone, we will be left all alone on this ageing planet, the last of hominid kind, left with the blood of family on our hands and left to reflect sadly on what went wrong.

 This Forbidden Zone was once a paradise.
 Your kind made a wasteland out of it.
 Dr Zaius, Orang-utan Scientist: 3978 AD